technicalpickles/jeweler/README.markdown

   * `lib/the_perfect_gem.rb`, placeholder library file
  * Makes it a git repo
  * Sets up `git@github.com:johndoe/jeweler.git` as the `origin` git remote
- * Makes an initial commit, but does not push
+ * Makes an initial commit

-At this point, you probably should create a repository by wandering to [http://github.com/repositories/new](http://github.com/repositories/new).
-Be sure to use the same project name you told Jeweler.

-With the repository firmly created, just push it:

-    $ git push origin master
+ * Sets up a new repository on GitHub and pushes to it (omit --create-repo to skip this)

 You also probably should [enable RubyGem creation for you repository](http://github.com/blog/51-github-s-rubygem-server): Go to your project's edit page and check the 'RubyGem' box.